 The reading group meets five Fridays a semester, 11:00 AM - 12:30 PM.
-It reads mostly eighteenth-century literature relating to Smith, political economy, natural jurisprudence, moral philosophy, and liberalism.
+The group reads mostly eighteenth-century literature relating to Smith, political economy, natural jurisprudence, and liberalism.
 The group periodically reads Smith's Essays on Philosophical Subjects, Lectures on Rhetoric and Belles Lettres, Lectures on Jurisprudence, and correspondence.

 Fall 2020: Alexis de Tocqueville, The Ancien Regime and the Revolution.
 Trans.
 G. Bevan.
 Penguin Classics.